spacetelescope/jwst/README.md

 Note: **CRDS PUB did not exist at the 1.3.3 release or before.
 All previous contexts between PUB and OPS are identical.

+For a specific release, the context listed is a minimum context that can be used with that release.
+A release should work with any contexts between the specified context and less than the context for the next release.

 ## Unit Tests

 Unit tests can be run via `pytest`.
 Within the top level of your local `jwst` repo checkout: